 Peer Assisted Learning (PAL) offers optional weekly sessions to pupils studying a particular module.
-Facilitated by student volunteers, (PALF’s), Peer Assisted Learning aims to create opportunity for further exploration and understanding within the field of study.
-PAL sessions are in addition to the teaching provision that is already offered by the university and aims to offer and an informal and low pressure environment for students of all abilities to ask questions, improve their grades, develop study skills and get to know the people on their course.
+Facilitated by volunteer Peer Assisted Learning Facilitators (PALF’s), Peer Assisted Learning aims to create an opportunity for further exploration and understanding within the field of study.
+PAL sessions are in addition to the teaching provision that is already offered by the University, and aims to offer an informal and low-pressure environment for students of all abilities to ask questions, improve their grades, develop study skills and get to know the people on their course.

 What are the Benefits of PAL?

 PAL has shown to help students of all abilities.
-Student’s who regularly attend PAL achieve more Firsts than those that don’t, have overall higher grade averages than those that don’t, and have a much lower failure rate.
-Not only is PAL great for academic gains but there is evidence to suggest PAL has a positive impact on the amount of students who stay at University and complete their degree – not surprising as PAL is a great means of support and making friends.
-Finally PAL saves students time.
+Student’s who regularly attend PAL achieve more firsts than those that don’t, have overall higher grade averages than those that don’t, and have a much lower failure rate.
+Not only is PAL great for academic gains, but there is evidence to suggest PAL has a positive impact on the number of students who stay at University and complete their degree – not surprising as PAL is a great means of support and making friends.
+Finally, PAL saves students time.
 Research suggests you can learn as much studying in a group for one hour as three hours of self-study!

 Peer Assisted Learning (PAL) is a scheme designed to provide additional study groups led by trained students, known as Peer Assisted Learning Facilitators (PALFs) from the year above.

-PAL is additional and voluntary study groups outside of lecture hours which are held by trained students, Peer Assisted Learning Facilitators (PALFs), from the year above.
-The sessions allow people extra time to concentrate on the content that has been covered in that week's lecture.
+PAL consists of voluntary study groups outside of lecture hours which are held by trained students, Peer Assisted Learning Facilitators (PALFs), from the year above.
+The sessions allow people extra time to concentrate on the content that has been covered in that week's lectures.

 Attending and engaging in PAL sessions has been proven to increase grades.
 It’s also a chance to get to know others on your course and those in the year above.